-Sometimes, you just need someone who is or has been right where you are in.
+Sometimes, you just need someone who is/has been right where you are.
 And with the addition of kids, that means finding mom friends.
-You may wonder why you need to find mom friends when you already have friends?
-We’ll tell you why you need mom friends.
+You may wonder why you need to find mom friends when you already have friends… well, we’re about to tell you.

-Today’s playdate, the outing that you’re on, and the people that you’re with are all just as much about you, as they are your kids.
+Today’s playdate, the outing you’re on, and the people you’re with are just as much about you as you are about your kids.

 This friend is your Mommy Safe Zone.

-This is where you can tell her the most horrifying and humbling truths of being a mom and she won’t judge.
+This is where you can tell her the most horrifying and humbling truths of being a mom, and she won’t judge.
 She’ll hug you.
 She’ll offer you another cup of coffee.
 She’ll see your mountain of laundry and maybe even help fold it, even while she has her own mountain at home.
-She’ll climb into the pit with you, and just be there with you.
+She’ll climb into the pit with you and just be there.
 She’ll celebrate with you.
 Cheer you on.
 She’ll be your 2 am text message when the baby just won’t sleep and your 2 pm text message when he FINALLY poos in the potty.

 When I became a mom, I had almost no friends who were moms.
 I still have friends who aren’t moms.
-And while they would (and do!) totally love me and hold me and talk me and speak truth to me, they don’t always get me.
+And while they would (and do!) love me, hold me, talk to me, and speak the truth to me, they don’t always get me.
 They don’t always get why I haven’t showered or why I can’t seem to remember the word for those things that open the door to my house….oh, that’s right, keys.

-The people who have known you forever, who stood up in your wedding, who have seen you at your worst and at your best are still absolutely indispensable as friends.
+The people who have known you forever, stood up at your wedding, and saw you at your worst and best are still indispensable as friends.
 They probably share some of the qualities of mom friends.

-But sometimes, you just need someone who is or has been right where you are in.
+But sometimes, you just need someone who is/has been right where you are.
 And with the addition of kids comes the addition of mom friends.

 8 Reasons You Need Mom Friends